magjac/d3-graphviz/README.md

 If an event listener was previously registered for the same *typename* on a selected element, the old listener is removed before the new listener is added.
 To remove a listener, pass null as the *listener*.
 To remove all listeners for a given name, pass null as the *listener* and `.foo` as the *typename*, where `foo` is the name; to remove all listeners with no name, specify `.` as the *typename*.

+<a name="graphviz_logEvents" href="#graphviz_logEvents">#</a> <i>graphviz</i>.<b>logEvents</b>(<i>enable</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/logEvents.js "Source")

+If *enable* is true (default), adds event listeners, uing the name "log", for all available events.
+When invoked, each listener will print a one-line summary containing the event number and type, the time since the previous event and the time since the "start" event to the console log.
+For some events, additionally calculated times are printed.
+This method can used for debugging or for tuning transition delay and duration.
+If *enable* is false, removes all event listeners named "log".

 ### Controlling Fade-In & Fade-Out

 <a name="graphviz_fade" href="#graphviz_fade">#</a> <i>graphviz</i>.<b>fade</b>(<i>enable</i>) [<>](https://github.com/magjac/d3-graphviz/blob/master/src/fade.js "Source")